plone/documentation/docs/backend/subscribers.md

 `OFS.interfaces.IObjectWillBeRemovedEvent` fired before an object is removed.
 Until here no deletion has happend.
 It is also fired on move of an object (copy/paste).

 `zope.lifecycleevent.interfaces.IObjectMovedEvent` fired when an object is added to, removed from, renamed in, or moved between containers.
 This event is a super-type of IObjectAddedEvent and IObjectRemovedEvent, shown above.
-An event handler registered for this interface will be invoked for the ‘added’ and ‘removed’ cases as well.
+An event handler registered for this interface will be invoked for the ‘added' and ‘removed' cases as well.
 When an object is moved or renamed, all of oldParent, newParent, oldName and newName will be set.

 `Products.CMFCore.interfaces.IActionSucceededEvent` fired when a workflow event has completed.
 The `workflow` attribute holds the workflow instance involved, and the `action` attribute holds the action (transition) invoked.

 Event handlers can be registered using ZCML with the `<subscriber />` directive.

-As an example, let’s add an event handler to the `Presenter` type.
+As an example, let's add an event handler to the `Presenter` type.
 It tries to find users with matching names matching the presenter id, and send these users an email.

 First, we require an additional import at the top of `presenter.py`:
 ```python
 from plone import api
 ```

-Then, we’ll add the following event subscriber after the schema definition:
+Then, we'll add the following event subscriber after the schema definition:
 ```python
 def notifyUser(presenter, event):
     acl_users = api.portal.get_tool('acl_users')